 See in Glossary contains a number of charts.
 At run time, Unity maps these charts onto meshThe main graphics primitive of Unity.
 Meshes make up a large part of your 3D worlds.
 Unity supports triangulated or Quadrangulated polygon meshes.
 Nurbs, Nurms, Subdiv surfaces must be converted to polygons.
 More info

 See in Glossary faces, and uses the charts’ lighting data to calculate the final appearance.
 Because of the way GPU sampling works, data from one chart can bleed onto another if they are too close to each other.
-This usually leads to unintended aliasing, pixelation, and other graphical results (these are called artifacts).
+This usually leads to unintended artifacts such as aliasing, pixelation, and so on.

 To avoid light bleeding, there must be a sufficient amount of space between charts.
 When a GPU samples a lightmap, the lighting system calculates the final sample value from the four texels closest to the sampled point (assuming bilinear filtering is used).
 These four texels are called the bilinear “neighborhood” of the sampled point.
 Charts are too close together if they overlap - that is, if the neighbourhood of any point inside a chart overlaps with the neighborhood of any point in another chart.
 In the image below, the white pixelsThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info

 See in Glossary indicate chart neighbourhoods, and red pixels indicate overlapping neighbourhoods.

 Determining optimal chart placements and spacing can be difficult, because it depends on several parameters (such as lightmap resolution, mesh UVs, and Importer settings).
 For this reason, Unity provides the ability to identify these issues easily, as outlined in the following section.